luontola/territory-bro/index.md

 ## Learn More

-To start creating new territory cards for your congregation, read more from [Getting Started](/getting-started/).
+To start creating new territory cards for your congregation, read more from the [User Guide](/guide/).